danielrosen29/EvoPrompt_Implementation_and_QingyanGuo_Etal_Analysis/README.md

 **Language Generation (Summarization):**

-EVOPROMPT was evaluated for text summarization on the SAMSum dataset and text simplification on the ASSET dataset.
-The results indicate that EVOPROMPT outperforms both manual and APE-generated prompts on Alpaca-7b and GPT-3.5.
-Particularly, EVOPROMPT (DE) performed better on the summarization task, while both GA and DE versions performed similarly on the simplification task.
+EvoPrompt was evaluated for text summarization on the SAMSum dataset and text simplification on the ASSET dataset.
+The results indicate that EvoPrompt outperforms both manual and APE-generated prompts on Alpaca-7b and GPT-3.5.
+Particularly, EvoPrompt (DE) performed better on the summarization task, while both GA and DE versions performed similarly on the simplification task.

 ![image](https://github.com/danielrosen29/QingyanGuo_Etal_Analysis/assets/75226826/6164f350-a555-4e48-a0c6-c6c0a7af31c8)
 <div align="center">